freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 The CSR will be printed to stdout, starting with ``BEGIN CERTIFICATE REQUEST``.
 Save that CSR, and send it via email reply to DigiCert.
-After you receive your final certificate, see instructions below for installing the certificate on the SecureDrop Application Server.
+After you receive your final certificate, see instructions below for installing the certificate on the SecureDrop *Application Server*.

 Harica
 ~~~~~~